AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/README.md

 - The DocumentDB cluster credentials are stored in Secrets Manager and the password is referenced implicitly in the template.
 - The DocumentDB password is a randomly-generated 32-character string consisting of upper- and lower-case letters, numbers, and symbols.
 - The SSH tunnel server requires an SSH key to connect, found in the Parameter Store in Systems Manager.
-- The DocumentDB cluster, SSH tunnel server, and "IngestFeed" Lambda function have security groups applied to them which allow inbound/outbound connections to only the ports and IP ranges they require.
+- The DocumentDB cluster, SSH tunnel server, and "IngestFeed" Lambda function have security groups applied to them which allow inbound/outbound traffic to only the ports and IP ranges they require.
+- All public and private subnets have network ACLs applied to them which allow inbound/outbound traffic to only the ports and IP ranges they require.
 - DocumentDB audit logs and Lambda logs are sent to CloudWatch.
 - Deletion protection is enabled on the DocumentDB cluster.